rpmuller/ePubs/WP1.md

 in setting a pattern of happy family life.

 > Tantalos, the Asiatic founder of the dynasty, began its career by a
-> direct offence airainst the gods; some said, by trying to cheat them
+> direct offense against the gods; some said, by trying to cheat them
 > into eating human flesh, that of his own son Pelops.
 Pelops, having
 > been miraculously restored to life, offended in his turn.
 He won his
 > famous chariot-race against Oinomans, king of Pisa, by the